Wisconsin Soybean and Corn Disease Update – August 2, 2021

 Tar Spot: Tar spot is favored by cool conditions (60-70 F) and high relative humidity (averages above 75%).
 Over the last several seasons the tar spot pathogen, Phyllachora maydis, has been able to cause yield reductions in parts of the Midwest by itself.
 There seems to be no need for a second fungus, Monographella maydis to be present to cause “fisheye” symptoms along with severe necrosis and early dry down.
 In addition, work done in the Midwest shows that the tar spot fungus can overwinter on corn residue from the previous season.
 So like with NCLB and GLS fields with high levels of infested residue might be more prone to infection by the tar spot fungus.

 Not a lot is known about hybrid resistance to tar spot.
-Losses as high as 50-60 bushels per acre have been recorded on some hybrids, while others in the same field were only marginally affect.
+Losses as high as 50-60 bushels per acre have been recorded on some hybrids, while others in the same field were only marginally affected.
 Partial resistance might be present in Midwest on certain corn hybrids.
 However work is ongoing to understand which hybrids those might be.
 Fungicide applications have been shown to reduce tar spot levels.
 However, timing of application must coincide with disease onset and product choice is important.
 Mixed-mode-of action fungicides have been the most consistent in efficacy over the past several seasons (more on that below).
-More information on tar spot can be found by CLICKING HERE.
+More information on tar spot can be found by in the Tar Spot Electronic Book.

 Figure 5.
 Eyespot symptoms on a corn leaf.